-The following extract on CCA was shared by The R&B Timber Group from Elictric Light & Power.
+The following extract on CCA was shared by World Hardwood from Elictric Light & Power.

-Copper chromated arsenate (CCA)-treated poles are commonplace, especially since the rising costs of oilborne systems have made a waterborne treatment more attractive economically.
+Copper chromated arsenate (CCA) treated timber poles are commonplace, especially since the rising costs of oilborne systems have made a waterborne treatment more attractive economically.
 Some utilities prefer the softer oilborne treatments for lineman-climbing; however, some CCA treaters apply a refined hydrocarbon oil emulsion in the outer layer of the pole to combat this issue.
-The viscous...
+The viscous oil...
 Continue Reading

-The following infographic was shared by The R&B Timber Group from WBCSD.
+The following infographic was shared by World Hardwood from WBCSD.

-WBCSD?s new Infographic on Forests highlights the importance of ALL forests - the Forest Continuum - and sustainable forest management in meeting the increasing demand for wood, fiber, fuel and food.
-With the Forest Continuum Infographic the WBCSD Forest Solutions Group pulls together the key messages relating to the crucial role of forests and sustainable forest management in achieving global...
+WBCSD's new Infographic on Forests highlights the importance of ALL forests - the Forest Continuum - and sustainable forest management in meeting the increasing demand for wood, fiber, fuel and food.
+With the Forest Continuum Infographic the WBCSD Forest Solutions Group pulls together the key messages relating to the crucial role of forests and sustainable forest management in achieving global sustainability...
 Continue Reading

-The process of managing forest to achieve one or more clearly specified objectives of management with regard to the production of a continuous flow of desired forest products and services without undue reduction of its inherent values and future productivity and without undue...
+The process of managing forest to achieve one or more clearly specified objectives of management with regard to the production of a continuous flow of desired forest products and services without undue reduction of its inherent values and future productivity and without undue undesirable effects on the...
 Continue Reading

 Fences may be used to protect or divide property, to improve its appearance, to confine animals, or to exclude animals.
 Whatever its purpose, one should plan a fence carefully.
 This is especially important on farms where fences represent a large investment and their location and arrangement may affect production efficiency.